This is part of the Brennan Center’s work on the Freedom to Vote Act.

 Make it easier to vote

 Americans overwhelmingly support making it easier to register to vote and cast a ballot.
+This support extends to efforts to expand vote-by-mail and other reforms in response to Covid-19.

-- Two thirds of Americans, including majorities of both parties, support automatic voter registration.
-(PRRI/The Atlantic, 2018)
+- Two thirds of Americans, including majorities of both parties, support automatic voter registration (PRRI/The Atlantic, 2018)

 - More than 70 percent support restoring voting rights to people convicted of felonies after they serve their sentences